raicho81/phar_ttt/README.md

   Tic Tac Toe game implementation with self training Monte Carlo algorithm.

-* I am using git LFS in this repo (because of the traing data files) so you may need to install/initialize git LFS
+* I am using git LFS in this repo so you may need to install/initialize git LFS
 * I've implemented (finally) ingesting of the training data in Postgres instead of using RAM and dumping the training data in files.
 * I've implemented a multicore version for training with multiprocessing and also now ingesting training data from multiple machines running the program should be OK.
 I had some *really* bad time trying to implement the the multicore version wih Processes isntead of threads.
 * install with:
   * bash$ python3 -m pip install numpy
   * bash$ python3 -m pip install dynaconf
+  * bash$ python3 -m pip install msgpack
-  * bash$ python3 -m pip install msgpack, or other suitable way for your distro.
+  * bash$ python3 -m pip install psycopg2,
+     or other suitable way for your distro.
   * bash$ python3 -m pip freeze > requirements.txt to freeze rquirements
 * Run it from the project directory with: